pehringer/spud/README.md

 The processor lacks subtraction hardware.
 The workaround is to negate one of the numbers then add them together.
 Negate the binary number using ones's complement.
-Bitwise not the number, after add the numbers add one if there was a carry out.
+Bitwise not the number, after adding the numbers add one if there was a carry out.
 ```
 START nt B
       ad A